Taiping Guangji

-The Taiping Guangji (太平廣記), sometimes translated as the Extensive Records of the Taiping Era, or Extensive Records of the Taiping Xinguo Period, is a collection of stories compiled in the early Song dynasty.
-The work was completed in 978, and printing blocks were cut, but it was prevented from publication on the grounds that it contained only xiaoshuo (fiction or "insignificant tellings") and thus "was of no use to young students."
-It survived in manuscript until it was published in the Ming dynasty.
+The Taiping Guangji (太平廣記), sometimes translated as the Extensive Records of the Taiping Era or Extensive Records of the Taiping Xinguo Period, is a collection of stories compiled under the second emperor of the Song dynasty, Taizong.
+The work was completed in 978, and printing blocks were cut, but it was prevented from official publication on the grounds that it contained only xiaoshuo (fiction or "insignificant tellings") and thus "was of no use to students."
+It circulated in various manuscript copies until it was published in the Ming dynasty.
 It is considered one of the Four Great Books of Song (宋四大書).
-The title refers to the Taiping Xinguo era (太平興國, "great-peace rejuvenate-nation", 976–984 AD), the first years of the reign of Emperor Taizong of Song.
+The title refers to the Taiping Xinguo era (太平興國, "great-peace rejuvenate-nation", 976–984 AD), the first years of the reign of Taizong.